alanyongy/tft-matchup-predictor/README.md

 - Developed a custom OCR pipeline leveraging AutoHotKey’s `ImageSearch` to recognize multi-font player names in real-time.
 - Implemented a dynamic overlay to display next-round opponents in real-time
 - Built an automatic calibration system using fixed on-screen UI anchors
-- Designed logic to adapt to player deaths and lobby sorting rules in real-time
+- Designed logic to adapt to player deaths and lobby sorting rules

 &nbsp;
 # 🧠 Implementation Overview